 If the request is authorized, the PCF derives the required QoS parameters based on the information provided by the TSCTSF and determines whether this QoS is allowed (according to the PCF configuration for this AF), and notifies the result to the TSCTSF.
 In addition, if the Alternative Service Requirements are provided, the PCF derives the Alternative QoS parameter set(s) from the one or more QoS reference parameters (if provided) contained in the Alternative Service Requirements in the same prioritized order (as defined in clause 6.1.3.22 of TS 23.503 [20]).

 If the PCF receives individual QoS parameters instead of a QoS Reference, the PCF sets the PDB and/or MDBV according to the received Requested PDB and Burst Size received from the TSCTSF.
 If the Requested PDB is not provided from TSCTSF, the PCF determines the PDB that matches the QoS Reference.
 It also sets the GFBR and MFBR according to the requested values provided by the TSCTSF.
-The PCF may use the Priority requested by the AF to determine QoS Flow Priority as defined in clause 5.7.3.3 of TS 23.501 [2].
+The PCF may use the Requested Priority from the AF to determine QoS Flow Priority as defined in clause 5.7.3.3 of TS 23.501 [2].
 The MFBR is used to assign the MBR value and then GBR is set equal to MBR unless the TSCTSF provides a GFBR value.
 TSCTSF specified Individual QoS Parameter values supersede default values for the 5QI.